 chǎn mii mǎa dtua yài

-So, now you can learn how to use some classifiers, there are much more classifiers in Thai language.
+There are many more classifiers in Thai, but now you know how to use them.
 Although remembering a classifier for every single noun would seem to present a fairly significant difficulty for the learner of Thai, in reality learning 20-30 classifiers is sufficient to quantify the vast majority of nouns.
-It can take time to memorize all of them, you should to learn them step by step.
-By the time you will start to use them naturally when you talk Thai and make sentences.
+It can take time to memorize all of them, so you should try to learn them one by one.
+Soon you will start to use them naturally when speaking Thai!.